data-catering/data-caterer-docs/docs/docs/validation/upstream-data-source-validation.md

             path: "/tmp/data/second_json"
           validations:
             - upstreamDataSource: "my_first_json"
-              joinColumns: ["expr:my_first_json_account_id == CONCAT('ACC', account_number)"]
+              joinFields: ["expr:my_first_json_account_id == CONCAT('ACC', account_number)"]
               validation:
                 expr: "my_first_json_customer_details.name == name"
     ```

 ## Different join type

-By default, an outer join is used to gather columns from both datasets together for validation.
+By default, an outer join is used to gather fields from both datasets together for validation.
 But there may be
 scenarios where you want to control the join type.

 Possible join types include: